Holly Springs, Mississippi

 "October 17th, 1954.
 On my birthday.
 I saw Elvis playing here with Lash LaRue.
 He got two dollars a day, and another fifty cents at night.
 A woman in the audience died at that show."
 After that, he saw Elvis perform another 119 times.

-The obsession has lasted 50 years and two generations: Paul's son, Elvis Aron Presley McLeod, helps manage the collection.
+The obsession has lasted 60 years and two generations: Paul's son, Elvis Aron Presley MacLeod, helps manage the collection.
 It long ago cost Paul his job at Cadillac Motor Division and "four paid-for homes, 35 beautiful mint condition cars.
 My wife said to choose, I said 'So long.' "

 Graceland Too is curated in a residential home, just blocks from a quaint town square.
-It is painted pink, with blue and white fake Christmas trees and pink lion statues on the front porch.
+It is painted pink, with blue and white fake Christmas trees and pink lion statues on the front porch (though it goes through redecorating cycles).
 Many of the neighboring non-pink homes just seem sedate and well kept.
 But McLeod knows that they all have Elvis connections.
 A guy down the street buried Elvis' identical twin.
 Later, well into the tour, he pulls out a three-ring binder with photos of each house showing the links, "every last house, man."

 The front stairway is filled with Elvis memorabilia and stuffed animals -- the second floor will not be part of the tour, just like Graceland One.
 But stuff beckons from rooms left and right.
 Where to start?
 Fortunately (at first), McLeod is in charge and leads you from one room to the other.